Cats, like humans, can be born blind or develop blindness as a result of age or injury.

 Disabled Cats Still Have Heaps Of Love To Give

-Ask yourself: does a blind person love, or want to be loved, any less than a sighted person.
-Of course not.
-In fact, your cat will probably crave your attention even more than before!
+Do you think a blind person loves or wants to be loved any less than a sighted person?
+Obviously not.
+It’s likely that your cat will want your attention even more than before!

-So there’s really no loss on your side or theirs.
-Enjoy the extra cuddles and the deeper bond that inevitably comes from helping your cat more.
+So neither you nor they stand to lose.
+Enjoy the extra cuddles and the deeper bond that will inevitably result from helping your cat more.

 Some Final Thoughts

-Hopefully, now the question ‘should you put down a blind cat’ will be a no-brainer.
-A blind cat certainly won’t want to stop causing mischief, so who are you to stop them?
+A blind cat is unlikely to stop misbehaving, so who are you to stop them?

-When a human goes blind, there are many things they have to do to relearn how to navigate the world.
-But a cat won’t need to learn braille or miss their favorite TV show.
+When a person goes blind, they must relearn how to navigate the world.
+On the other hand, a cat will not need to learn braille or miss its favorite TV show.

-Have faith that your cat’s other senses are more than equipped to deal with the world, introduce them to new areas slowly, play with them lots, and give them a kiss from us.
+Have faith in your cat’s other senses; introduce them to new areas gradually, play with them frequently, and give them a kiss from us.

 Purrfect n’ Pawesome is the brainchild of Amanda, who has been into researching and writing about pets to help other pet parents in nurturing their adorable pets.
 Currently, she runs Purrfect n’ Pawesome along with her team of experienced and dedicated pet experts.
 Along with being an awesome writer and entrepreneur, Amanda is a cat mom to two innocently spoiled cats, Balanca and Scruffy.